jpniet/Dota2-Matchmaking/README.md

 | test_labels            | `match_id` and `radiant_win` as integer 1 or 0 |  |
 | test_player            | Full player and match table with `hero_id`, `player_slot`, `match_id`, and `account_id`|  |

 ---

 ## Aknowledgements

-I would like to express my sincere gratitude to Roddy Adams, Yasmin Halwani, Jesse Hart, and Josh Menke for their invaluable industry knowledge and guidance throughout this project.
+I would like to express my sincere gratitude to **Roddy Adams**, **Yasmin Halwani**, **Jesse Hart**, and **Josh Menke** for their invaluable industry knowledge and guidance throughout this project.
 Their expertise has been instrumental in shaping the direction and quality of this work.

-I would also like to extend my heartfelt thanks to Borna Ghotbi and Nitin Bhandari for their mentorship and for imparting to me all the knowledge I have gained in the field of Data Science.
+I would also like to extend my heartfelt thanks to **Borna Ghotbi** and **Nitin Bhandari** for their mentorship and for imparting to me all the knowledge I have gained in the field of Data Science.
 Their wisdom and guidance have been crucial in my development and understanding in this area of study.